Stephanie Foo: Writing

 Foo has also been noted for her commentary on diversity in media, especially for her 2015 essay, "What To Do If Your Workplace Is Too White."
 Introducing the piece at Transom, Jay Allison said it "should be required reading for everyone involved in building our workforce or programming."
 At Current, Adam Ragusea praised it as "frank and funny" and Neiman Lab's Nicholas Quah called the piece "fantastic" and Foo "a force of nature."

 In February 2022, Foo released the book, What My Bones Know (2022; Ballantine Books) about healing from complex PTSD.
+In May 2025, Foo's second memoir, I Will Give You Everything, about parenting with PTSD was announced.

 Awards

 Foo produced This American Lifes 2015 video project, "Videos 4 U: I Love You," which garnered three Daytime Emmy nominations: Best Special Class, Short Format Daytime Program; Best Writing Special Class; and Best Directing Special Class, with the project's director Bianca Giaever winning the latter category.
 The project also won the 2015 Webby Award for Online Film & Video in the Drama: Individual Short or Episode category.

 In 2016, Foo won a Knight Foundation grant from the Knight Prototype Fund to work on the This American Life project for sharing audio clips that became the Shortcut app.
 Foo was also a 2016 fellow at Columbia University's Tow Center for Digital Journalism to work on the same project.

 Foo served as a judge for the 2020, 2023, and 2024 American Mosaic Journalism Prize.